chesahkalu/My_Python/README.md

 is highly adviced.

 [1-classes.py](./OOP_Objects_Classes/1-classes.py): file containing various basics about classes its contents and its various attributes.
-This codes contains lots of comment which might come in handy to better understand Classes
+This codes contains lots of comment which might come in handy to better understand Classes.

 [2-getters_setters](./OOP_Objects_Classes/2-getters_setters.py): getters and setters are methods in python encapsulation.
 Encapsulation is basical bonding datas and methods of the data as a single unit.eg- A Class.
 This datas and methods can be set to either public or private.
 And getters and setters are used to access the